Update: This article was last updated on 24th February 2025 to reflect the accuracy and up-to-date information on the page.

 Step 4: Multiply the adjusted numbers

-Multiply the adjusted numbers obtained in the previous step.
+Multiply the final numbers derived from the previous step.

 Step 5: Account for the deficiency of the base

-Square the deficiency of the base number and subtract it from the product obtained in the previous step.
+Square it for the deficiency of base and subtract it from the product achieved in the earlier step.

 Step 6: Determine the final result